grafana/writers-toolkit/docs/static/templates/reference-template.md

 <!-- The introduction is required.
 Include reference information, such as extensive tables, lists, or other information that is used as support for a task.
 Reference topics are also designed for API information.

-Often reference topics are linked from _task_ topics, because they contain information the user needs in order to perform a task.
+For guidelines about writing a reference topic, see [Reference topic](https://grafana.com/docs/writers-toolkit/writing-guide/topic-types/reference/).

-Refer to the [Reference topic documentation](https://grafana.com/docs/writers-toolkit/writing-guide/topic-types/reference/) for guidelines on writing a task topic.
+Often reference topics are linked from _task_ topics, because they contain information the user needs when performing a task.
 -->

 ## Lists